Letter from the Cancer Center Director

 prestigious Kettering and Landon prizes.

-Cancer research funding at UMGCCC has grown by 353% since 2002 — from $19.4 to $68.5 million, continuing to drive scientific discovery by our cancer experts, all of whom are on the faculty of the University of Maryland School of Medicine.
+Cancer research funding at UMGCCC has grown more than threefold since 2002 — from $19.4 to $61.7 million, continuing to drive scientific discovery by our cancer experts, all of whom are on the faculty of the University of Maryland School of Medicine.
 The center is a strong participant in new drug development and trials, and is a member of several national cooperative groups.

 We think this environment is an exceptional place for fellowship training.

-At UMGCCC, we offer the combination of superb clinical
+At UMGCCC, we offer the combination of a robust array of clinical

 researchers in state-of-the-art facilities, making our institution an outstanding place